Publish applications

 https://docs.microsoft.com/en-us/sysinternals/downloads/procmon

-We recommend testing the publication of the application several times in order to be able to rule out a temporary blocking of the files, e.g. by a virus scanner or another program.
-If it continues to be impossible to publish the application, it may help to close and restart all Intrexx Managers.
+On the one hand, we recommend testing the publication of the application several times in order to be able to rule out a temporary blocking of the files, e.g. by a virus scanner or another program.
+If it is not possible to publish the application permanently, it may help to close and restart all Intrexx Managers.
 It may also be helpful to restart the portal or the entire server once.
-If the data is still blocked after this, it is possible that another program is scanning the directory or keeping it open.
+If the data is still blocked afterwards, it is possible that another program is scanning the directory or keeping it open.
 This can be checked with the programs mentioned above (Process Explorer and Process Monitor).

 Test 1 with Process Explorer: